Exploring Introverted Feeling (Fi)

 Introverted Feeling, or Fi, is an introverted judging function based on feeling.
 Introverted functions in typology are subjective, which means internally focused.
 (Read more here: Objectivity vs. Subjectivity) In other words, FPs prioritize analysis via their subjective feelings, or feeling-values.

-1. FPs are guided by their subjective feelings
+1. Introverted Feeling is guided by subjective feelings

 Introverted Feeling gives the user a close connection with their personal feelings.
 FPs feel deeply, but may struggle to relay the extent of these feelings.
 However, because of this intimate connection with themselves, FPs prioritize making decisions that are congruent with their feelings.
 Therefore, it can be said that these types value emotional consistency.

-4. FPs look beneath the surface to perceive the underlying values
+4. Introverted Feeling looks beneath the surface to perceive the underlying values

 5. Introverted Feeling can make FPs appear cold or indifferent